StuartJO/ThalamicGradients/README.md

 In the directory which contains all the minimally processed structural data for all HCP subjects (${HCPPARENTDIR}), you'll need to make a directory called "fsaverage" which contains all the data for fsaverage (which can be found at "/usr/local/freesurfer/${VERSION}/subjects/fsaverage" where ${VERSION} in the FreeSurfer version).
 In the "label" folder you'll need to add the .annot files included in ./data/parcellation.
 To run the following, you'll need to set the path to this directory (${SCRIPTLOCATION}), the cortical parcellation being used (${CORTICAL_PARC}; either "random500" or "Schaefer400_17net").
 You'll also need to set a work directory (${WORKDIR}) to save the output, and also will need to configure a FreeSurfer setup file to point to all the correct directories (${FREESURFER_SETUP_FILE}).

-Note because some voxels in the left and right hemisphere could be mislabelled as belowing to the other hemisphere, we do a manual correction for this (Parc_correct_mislabel.m)
+Note because some voxels in the left and right hemisphere could be mislabelled as belonging to the other hemisphere, we do a manual correction for this (Parc_correct_mislabel.m)

 ```
 source ${FREESURFER_SETUP_FILE}